Jean-Olivier Chénier

-Jean-Olivier Chénier (December 9, 1806 – December 14, 1837) was a physician in Lower Canada (present-day Quebec).
+Jean-Olivier Chénier (December 9, 1806 – December 14, 1837) was a medical doctor and revolutionary in Lower Canada (present-day Quebec).
 Born in Lachine (or maybe Montreal).
 During the Lower Canada Rebellion, he commanded the Patriote forces in the Battle of Saint-Eustache.
-Trapped with his men in a church by the government troops who set flames to the building, he was shot to death while attempting to escape through a window.
+Trapped with his men in a church by the government troops who set fire to the building, he was shot to death while attempting to escape through a window.
 He died to shouts of "Remember Weir!", a reference to George Weir, a government spy executed by the Patriotes.
 The government forces mutilated Chénier's corpse to intimidate the remaining Patriote supporters: